syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 ![Showing Pop-up at touch point](GettingStarted_images/ShowAtTouchPoint.png)

-N> SfPopupLayout.ShowAtTouchPoint() is not applicable for `Displaying pop-up when the SfPopupLayout is not set as root view`.
+N> Positioning pop-up at touch point is not supported when using the approach of `Displaying pop-up on the fly`.

 ## Relative positioning

 SfPopupLayout can be shown at the relative position by using the following method.

-### Show Relative To View
+### Display pop-up relative to a view

 To open the SfPopupLayout relative to a view, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)` method.